Skip to Content

 The Best Garden Tools for Working by Hand

-The only power tools are the push mower and riding mower that I never use.
-As much as I love plants and growing things I think lawn are stupid and my eventual goal is to have either garden or pasture everywhere.
+The only power tools are the push mower, weed wacker, and my electric hedge trimmer.
+As much as I love plants and growing things I think lawns are stupid and my eventual goal is to have either a garden or pasture everywhere.

 Best Tools for Hand Gardening: